mansam/fossbox/content/jtmengel-beginning-of-week-4.md

 Author: jtmengel
 Tags: legacy, foss@rit
 Category: legacy
-Summary: So last week the FOSS-Box manned a booth at the RIT Symposium of Deaf ...
+Summary: So last week the FOSS-Box manned a booth at the RIT Symposium of Deaf Education and Technology; we met a good number of people and showed off the XO's as well as the software we're developing for the platforms.
+Most of the questions and interest was directed at the XO's themselves, but such is life.
+Last week was more or less lost to the sake of programming though, and the work that I managed to sneak in between questions was largely focused on getting the master test program on its feet.
+Thursd ...

 So last week the FOSS-Box manned a booth at the RIT Symposium of Deaf Education and Technology; we met a good number of people and showed off the